BeyondTrust - Secure Remote Access and Privileged Access Management

 What is a Password?

-A Password is a word, phrase, or string of characters intended to differentiate an authorized user or process (for the purpose of permitting access) from an unauthorized user, or put another way, a password is used to prove one’s identity, or authorize access to a resource.
+A Password is a word, phrase, or string of characters intended to differentiate an authorized user or process, for the purpose of permitting access (such as via logging in) from an unauthorized user.
+Defined another way, a password is used to prove one’s identity, or authorize access to a resource.
 It’s strongly implied that a password is secret.
-A password is usually paired with a username or other mechanism to provide authentication.
+A password usually works alongside a username or other mechanism to provide authentication.

 Password Management & Security: 5 Best Practices

-• Passwords should be unique, complex, and nonsensical.
-They should be comprised of a mix of nonrepeating letters (upper and lower case), numbers, and symbols that do not contain dictionary words in any language, or have any other guessable context (employee ID, dates, etc.), or sequences from a keyboard like ‘qwerty’ or ‘zxcvb’.
+2. Passwords should be unique, complex, and nonsensical.
+They should contain a mix of nonrepeating letters (upper and lower case), numbers, and symbols.
+Additionally, they should not contain dictionary words in any language, any guessable context (employee ID, dates, etc.), or sequences from a keyboard like ‘qwerty’ or ‘zxcvb’.

-• Frequently change passwords (a process referred to as password rotation, or password resetting) for privileged passwords.
+3. Frequently change passwords (a process referred to as password rotation, or password resetting) for privileged passwords.
 The frequency of privileged password rotation should vary based on the password age, usage, and security importance for privileged credentials.
-A superuser account (e.g., root, domain admin, etc.) and other highly privileged passwords should be frequently changed, including after each use—known as one-time-passwords, or (OTPs)—for your most sensitive accounts.
-On the other hand, the modern best practice for standard account and non-privileged passwords is to pick a strong password, but then leave it unchanged, unless the credential has been potentially compromised or put at risk.
+A superuser account (e.g., root, domain admin, etc.) and other highly privileged passwords should be frequently changed.
+This includes changing them after each use—known as one-time-passwords (OTPs)—for your most sensitive accounts.
+However, for standard accounts and non-privileged passwords, it is best practice to pick a strong password and leave it unchanged.
+The exception is if the credential has been potentially compromised or put at risk.

-• Prohibit password re-use.
-Employees should be forbidden from using the same passwords across their personal and work accounts.
+4. Prohibit password re-use.
+Employees should not use the same passwords across their personal and work accounts.

-• If you ever need to share your password, change it when the other person is done with using it.
+5. If you ever need to share your password, change it when the other person has finished using it.

 Automated Password Management Tools